Lambrie/Lambrie.github.io/_posts/2020-04-16-scrape-data-from-a-website.md

 1. "It's the same as what my browser already does!
 Scraping a site is not technically different from using a web browser.
 I could gather data manually, anyway!"
 *False* - If the Terms & Conditions Service (T&C's) often contain clauses that prohibit crawling/scraping/harvesting and automated uses of their associated services.
 You're legally bound by those terms and accept them when accessing the website.
 1. "The worse that might happen if I break their Terms & Conditions Service is that I might get banned or blocked."
 This is a *grey* area, in some cases a website might block your IP to their site (permanently/temporary), or your account can be locked, or legal action can be taken against.
-Cases: Cases: [Facebook v.
+Cases: [Facebook v.
 Pete Warden](https://petewarden.com/2010/04/05/how-i-got-sued-by-facebook/), [LinkedIn Corporation v.
 Michael George Keating](http://michaelgkeating.com/cant-find-me-on-linkedin-heres-why-i-got-kicked-off/), [LinkedIn Corporation v.
 Robocog Inc](https://www.docketalarm.com/cases/California_Northern_District_Court/5--14-cv-00068/LinkedIn_Corporation_v._Robocog_Inc/8/)
 1. "This is completely unfair!
 Google has been crawling/scraping the whole web since forever!"
 *True* - But law has apparently nothing to do with fairness.
 It's based on rules, interpreted by people.
 Also, most websites want Google to scrape their sites and will not seek legal action against Google, also Google makes use of fair use policies and abide by the robot.txt rules laid out by each site.
 1. "But I used an automated script, so I didn't enter into any contract with the website." & "Terms & Conditions (T&C’s) are not enforceable anyway.
 They have no legal value."